nautobot/nautobot/nautobot/docs/installation/migrating-from-netbox.md

 Because `status` fields are now stored in the database, they cannot have a default value, just like other similar objects like Device Roles or Device Types.
 In cases where `status` was not required to be set because it would use the default value, you must now provide a `status` yourself.

 !!! note
-	For convenience in the API, the `slug` value of a `status` is used when creating or updating an object.
+	For consistency in the API, the `slug` value of a `status` is used when creating or updating an object.

 #### Choices in Code

-All `choices` enums used for populated `status` field choices (such as `nautobot.dcim.choices.DeviceStatusChoices`) are deprecated.
-Any code you have that is leveraging these will now result in an error when performing lookups.
+All `*StatusChoices` enums used for populated `status` field choices (such as `nautobot.dcim.choices.DeviceStatusChoices`) are deprecated.
+Any code you have that is leveraging these will now result in an error when performing lookups on objects with `status` fields.

 Anywhere you have code like this: